oemof/exerpy/docs/api.rst

 Inputs
 ======

-The exergy analysis requires the following inputs from the user:

-- **Exergy of the product** (:code:`E_P`): A dictionary containing the connection IDs that define the product exergy flows.
-The connection IDs are specified as "inputs" (flows entering the system) and "outputs" (flows leaving the system).
+The exergy analysis in ExerPy requires three structured inputs, each defined by a dictionary of connection IDs.
+These inputs represent the exergy flows associated with the fuel, product, and losses in the system.
+All connections entering or leaving the system must be specified, as they are essential for calculating the exergy balance.

-- **Exergy of the fuel** (:code:`E_F`): A dictionary containing the connection IDs that define the fuel exergy flows, similarly structured with "inputs" and "outputs".
+- **Exergy of the fuel** (:code:`E_F`):

-- **Exergy loss** (:code:`E_L`): A dictionary specifying the connection IDs for exergy losses.
-This input is optional and defaults to an empty dictionary.

-Example:
+  - ``inputs``: flows entering the system supplying exergy to the system used to obtain the product (e.g., fuel flow to a combustion chamber or a inlet flow of a hot stream)
+  - ``outputs``: streams leaving the system diminishing the fuel exergy (e.g., outlet flow of a cold stream)

+- **Exergy of the product** (:code:`E_P`):
+  - ``inputs``: flows leaving the system counted as useful output (e.g., the power flow from a generator)
+  - ``outputs``: flows entering the system that reduce the net product (e.g., the power flow to a motor)

+- **Exergy loss** (:code:`E_L`):
+  - ``inputs``: flows leaving the system and released to the environment (e.g., exhaust gases, cold outlet flow of a condenser in a steam cycle)
+  - ``outputs``: flows entering the system that will later exit as losses (e.g., cold inlet flow of a condenser in a steam cycle)

 .. code-block:: python